By Cecil Hoge

 Of course, many people would consider my grandmother lucky and perhaps deserving of some loss.
 People in the North, myself included, would say that the Civil War in fact righted many wrongs and set our country back on the road to nationhood and greatness.

 Learning about my great grandfather’s part in the landmark case of Plessy v.
 Ferguson was a shock to me.
 That case led to almost 70 years of segregation.
 It was a true reversal of the military outcome of the Civil War.
 You could say it was a case of lawyers making the law of the land.
-It led to almost universal segregation of schools in the South and it encouraged many terrible deeds and acts, including brutal hangings and torture of black people.
+It led to almost universal segregation of schools in the South and it encouraged many terrible deeds, including brutal hangings and the torture of black people.
 Many black people suffered from this case for the next 70 years.

 So how could of my great grandfather written a legal brief supporting Louisiana’s case against Homer Plessy?